Frequently Asked Questions

-Do I need to seek listed building or planning consent for any thatching work?
+Do I need to seek listed building or planning consent for any thatched work?

-If you are replacing the same material and not altering the design of the roof, you do not need any form of permission as you are abiding by English Heritage guidelines.
+If you are replacing the same material and not altering the design of the roof, you do not need any form of permission as you are abiding by Historic England guidelines.
 If you wish to change either the design of the type of material, we can advise and liaise with the appropriate officers.

 Although there are formal NVQs is thatching, a lot of thatchers do not hold them.
 To become a member of a Master Thatching body, you must submit work for peer assessment, with the highest of standards being upheld.
-We are members of the National Society of Master Thatcher, the National Council of Master Thatcher’s Associations and the East Midlands Master Thatcher’s Association, being accepted as members on first application.
+We are members of the National Council of Master Thatcher’s Associations and the East Midlands Master Thatcher’s Association, being accepted as members on first application.
 Chris also carries out assessments of applicant’s work who apply to join these organisations.

 Do we have to have scaffolding?